-In marking up the bill on July 12, the committee approved a controversial amendment that would both limit the ability of Treasury to enforce certain regulations restricting sales of U.S. agricultural products to Cuba and dismantle some of the barriers to traveling there to sell agricultural and medical products.
-The amendment is broader in scope than a similar one adopted by the House during its consideration of H.R.
+agricultural products to Cuba and dismantled some of the barriers to traveling there to sell agricultural and medical products.
+The amendment was broader in scope than a similar one adopted by the House during its consideration of H.R.
 2829.